Now Reading

 Whenever you’re creating written content, keyword research is vital.

-Though it is getting much harder to rank for most keywords, it still needs to be a part of your planning process.
+Though it is getting a lot harder to rank for most keywords, it still needs to be a part of your planning process.

 It’s also super important to understand what people are actually searching for.